 Virtual Learning Tool Supports

-Technology support videos available in American Sign Language (ASL), Cued Speech, and Spanish from FCPS Deaf/Hard of Hearing (DHH) Services.
-Also includes resources to support students who are blind or visually impaired.
+Technology support videos available in American Sign Language (ASL), Cued Speech, and Spanish from FCPS Hearing and Vision Services.
+These resources support students who are Deaf/Hard of Hearing or Blind/Visually Impaired.

 Step 1: Search for “Ease of Access Display Settings” in Windows search box.